CIRCULAR EXHIBITION DESIGN

 The exhibition design for MONO JAPAN’s first exhibition at Tokyo reflects their vision of connecting the traditional crafts knowledge and innovative design culture in a circular way.

-Dutch design studio Werkplaatssessies, we designed a sustainable, modular exhibition elements using Japanese bamboo from Oita prefecture.
+In collaboration with Dutch design studio Werkplaatssessies, we designed a sustainable, modular exhibition elements using Japanese bamboo from Oita prefecture.

 The design prototype of the exhibition elements is transferred to Japan as digital data, enabling the local team in Japan to source their own materials locally, reproduce and build the exhibition stand on site.
 This transfer of creative knowledge makes the physical design more circular and adaptable, creating a new system that has a diversity in the use of materials and in the people who are involved.
 At the same time, the uniqueness of the locality shows in its design.